brunokoga/Montevideo/additionalMonsters_dir/ogrekin.md

 4: _Obese_: The ogrekin takes a –2 penalty to Dexterity (minimum score of 1).

-5: _Stunted Legs_: The ogrekin's base speed is reduced by 10 feet (minimum base speed of 5 feet.
+5: _Stunted Legs_: The ogrekin's base speed is reduced by 10 feet (minimum base speed of 5 feet).

 6: _Weak Mind_: The ogrekin's head is huge and misshapen.
 It gains a –2 penalty on Will saving throws.